CBS Evening News: Katie Couric (2006–2011)

-On April 4, 2007, Couric did a one-minute commentary about the importance of reading, in a piece substantially lifted from a Wall Street Journal column by Jeffrey Zaslow.
-Couric claimed that she remembered her first library card, but the words were all from Zaslow's column.
-It was determined that a producer had actually written the piece.
-What made the plagiarism especially striking was the personal flavor of the video – which was subsequently removed from the cbsnews.com website after the situation came to light that began, "I still remember when I got my first library card, browsing through the stacks for my favorite books."

-Much of the rest of the script was stolen from the Journal article.
-Zaslow said at the time that CBS had "been very gracious and apologetic, and we at the Journal appreciate it."
-In a case of double plagiarism, the producer who wrote the piece copied from someone else for Couric, and the anchor claimed the words were hers when they were not.
-The producer responsible for Couric's piece, Melissa McNamara, was fired hours after the Journal contacted CBS News to complain.
-The network promised changes in its procedures.
+On April 4, 2007, Couric read a one-minute commentary about the importance of reading, in a piece substantially lifted from a Wall Street Journal column by Jeffrey Zaslow.
+Couric appeared to personally reminisce about her first library card — "I still remember when I got my first library card, browsing through the stacks for my favorite books" — but the words were all Zaslow's.
+It was later determined that a producer had actually plagiarized the piece, and the video was subsequently removed from the CBS News website.
+Zaslow responded that CBS had "been very gracious and apologetic, and we at the Journal appreciate it."
+Furthermore, this was a notable case of "double plagiarism"; the producer claimed the text from Zaslow, and the anchor claimed the words from the producer.
+That producer, Melissa McNamara, was fired hours after the Journal contacted CBS News to complain.
+The network promised changes to its procedures.

 On July 28, 2008, the CBS Evening News became the third network evening newscast to begin broadcasting in high definition (behind NBC Nightly News and PBS's The NewsHour with Jim Lehrer).

 On August 27, 2008, Mediabistro wrote a piece about the Big Three network newscasts, praising Couric's Evening News for extensive reporting that had, in its opinion, content better than its rivals.
-Another critic from MarketWatch praised Couric's work and said that people should watch out for her in 2009.
-Washington Post writer Tom Shales praised Couric as a warmer, more benevolent presence than her two competitors, something that she brought to the program nearly 16 years of goodwill from doing "Today" and becoming America's sweetheart, or else very close to it, and he claimed that this goodwill remained.
+Another critic from MarketWatch praised Couric's work, and said that people should watch out for her in 2009.
+Washington Post writer Tom Shales praised Couric as a warmer, more benevolent presence than her two competitors, something that she brought to the program nearly 16 years of goodwill from doing Today and becoming America's sweetheart, or else very close to it, and he claimed that this goodwill remained.
 Shales added that viewers "may find bad news less discomforting and sleep-depriving if Couric gives it to them".
 He also added that she does not try to "sugarcoat" or "prettify" grim realities.
 According to Shales, the Evening News may be a more hospitable, welcoming sort of place than its competitors.
-He concluded by stating that "it's naive to think that viewers choose their news anchor based solely on strict journalistic credentials, though Couric's do seem to be in order, despite her critics' claims".
+He concluded by stating, "it's naive to think that viewers choose their news anchor based solely on strict journalistic credentials, though Couric's do seem to be in order, despite her critics' claims."

 The CBS Evening News with Katie Couric won the 2008 and 2009 Edward R. Murrow Award for best newscast.
 In September 2008, Couric interviewed Republican vice presidential nominee Sarah Palin, earning respect from a MarketWatch critic for asking tough questions.
-In 2011, the program was the recipient of both an Emmy for Outstanding Continuing Coverage and the Edward R. Murrow Award for Video News Series for foreign correspondent Terry McCarthy's feature story "Afghan Bomb Squad".
+In 2011, the program was the recipient of both an Emmy for Outstanding Continuing Coverage and the Edward R. Murrow Award for Video News Series for foreign correspondent Terry McCarthy's feature story "Afghan Bomb Squad."